Lawrence Vankoughnet: Dewdney, Vankoughnet and the Tension of the 1880s

 Around 1883, the government began depending on bacon as the bulk of reserve rations.
 Due to lack of proper preservation and storage, the bacon was difficult to digest and often arrived on reserves spoiled.
 The spoiled bacon was fatal when ingested and the Assiniboine bands of Indian Head experienced a great tragedy in 1883 when nearly 130 people died from the rancid rations.

 Cree leaders Lucky Man, Big Bear and Little Pine, accompanied by thousands of followers, left their reserves to take up land around Fort Walsh in Cypress Hills, despite knowing they would receive no government help due to their unsanctioned departure.

 Upon the closure of Fort Walsh shortly after the Cree leaders arrived, it was planned that a Treaty 4 chief council would be held to discuss reserve conditions.
 The DIA refused to supply the council with rations and the Cree leaders cancelled the gathering.

 To add to the heightening concern, Dewdney received a 2-month leave in February 1884- giving Vankoughnet full control of the department.
 Furthering restraints on department expenditures saw a rise in tensions throughout the west.
 Several small-scale confrontations occurred, with the most significant taking place on the Sakimay (Yellow Calf) reserve in the Qu’Appelle Valley.
 Vankoughnet’s orders to cut reckless spending employees saw the end of farming instructor James Setter’s career.
 When Setter was replaced with an inexperienced man by the name of Hilton Keith, an armed stand-off took place, which is known as the Yellow Calf Incident.

 5 weeks after Setter’s replacement, Chief Sakimay and several armed men raided the ration storehouse in which Keith was guarding and stole sixty bags of flour and twelve containers of bacon.
-Lead by hunger and frustration, Assistant Commissioner Reed reasoned that the rations were on the reserve for the Indians to eat, regardless of when they ate it.
+Led by hunger and frustration, Assistant Commissioner Reed reasoned that the rations were on the reserve for the Indians to eat, regardless of when they ate it.

 Back in Ottawa, Vankoughnet heard of the trouble and warned police of potential storehouse raids.

 In April 1884, Dewdney returned to more frustrations than he left with due to Vanoughnet’s new orders.
 By the time the summer came around, treaty populations were experiencing bad climate, lack of small game and department dismissals.
 After meeting with Cree leaders, Dewdney aimed to repair Vankoughnet’s damage by raising ration expenditures by $17,000 despite warning of Parliament criticism.